 SAA/SCC International Diploma course on international arbitration for foreign arbitrators

 Every year Sweden and Stockholm host hundreds of international arbitrations as a hearing venue and as the legal seat.
-The Stockholm Chamber of Commerce Arbitration Institute (SCC) and the Swedish Arbitration Association (SAA) (hereinafter “the organizers”) therefore has launched a training for international arbitrators who would like to gain knowledge in arbitrating disputes in Sweden.
+The SCC Arbitration Institute (SCC) and the Swedish Arbitration Association (SAA) (hereinafter “the organizers”) therefore has launched a training for international arbitrators who would like to gain knowledge in arbitrating disputes in Sweden.

 The program runs for 2,5 days and includes 7 interactive modules led by leading Swedish arbitration specialists.
 The program is focused on key features and recent Swedish caselaw and is directed to the arbitral specialists with experience in international arbitration.
 Upon completion of the course, the participants will be awarded a SAA/SCC course diploma.

 By the end of the course, you will learn how to conduct the procedure and to deal with specific procedural issues in compliance with the Swedish arbitration law and best practices.
 The syllabus covers, inter alia, an introduction into the regulatory framework, formal and subjective validity of the arbitration agreement, the doctrine of assertion, the SCC Rules and policies, the arbitrator’s powers to conduct the proceedings and to manage guerrilla tactics.
 All modules include group exercises aimed to develop your skills in managing each stage of the proceedings, such as oral and written communications with the parties and co-arbitrators, conduct of the hearing, writing of the award and managing the post-award developments.